 The only thing that keeps some humans from doing unspeakable things is the threat of punishment.
 If they get caught, they risk incarceration or other legal sanctions, as well as social sanctions of embarrassment and humiliation, and social rejection.
 They may fear punishment in the next life.
 This accountability stays the hand of many who embrace the evil at their core.
 Deterrence is limited, but should not be discounted entirely.

-In our current society, inmates who have committed heinous crimes such as homicide with rape or mutilation of the victim, or child abuse resulting in death languish on death row for decades before they are punished by removal from this Earth.
+In our current society, inmates who have committed heinous crimes such as homicide or mutilation of the victim, or child abuse resulting in death languish on death row for decades before they are punished by removal from this Earth.
 Repeat offenders get second, third, fourth, fifth chances, and all they learn is they can continue preying on others and contributing nothing to society and no one will stop them.

 Even the social shame, rejection and shunning that once separated criminals from law abiding citizens has steadily eroded and deteriorated.
 It is no longer shameful to be a criminal.
 The habits of the lower class have infiltrated upward for the first time in history, as noted by British prison psychiatrist Theodore Dalrymple.